warning

 Mia notices characters and systems who judge people based on their race or ethnicity and form opinions based on negative stereotypes.

-I wonder what themes you came up with.
+I wonder what themes you came up with, there's so many.

-There are many possible themes that can be drawn out from this text, and readers may interpret themes and their importance differently because we're all different and we all have our own life experiences that we would be drawing upon.
+There are many possible themes that can be drawn out from this text, and we just may interpret themes and they're important differently because we're all different and we all have our own life experiences that we would be drawing upon.

 Lupe acts as Mia's guide to American culture.